 Communications: I have an Addis line, and I just plonked in the SIM-card and it worked.
 Mobile internet works, quite well now, unlike last year where I was barred from it.
 There are many Wi-fi hotspots, especially in the guest houses, hotels, and coffee shops, and they are usually free.
 I did not pay for internet this time round, but I believe it varies from .50c to 1 Birr per minute.
 Making local calls is easy, as are international calls, but I did not check the cost.

 Hotel: I stayed in a guest house [La Source Guest House, located on Gabon Street In Meskel Square behind Adot-Tina Hotel] where usually I get a double room for about 400 birr, but this time round, I stayed in the penthouse and it was 600 birr a night.
 I have been staying in this guesthouse since the day they opened, in the early 2000’s, so I get very preferential rates.
 I am still confused by this place almost 10 years later because though the place is quite clean, and located in a nice place, the price remains very affordable.
 It has always thrown me off, but as they say, take it with a smile.
-You can also make booking online, and while I only confirmed my booking 3 hours before takeoff, I found everything ready & in order when I arrived.
+You can also make the booking online, and while I only confirmed my booking 3 hours before takeoff, I found everything ready & in order when I arrived.

 Food & Bars: The local dish was injera (which I do not really like) but I had a lot of tibbs, bread, pizza, and (strangely) sandwiches.